 This section provides information regarding traditional cultural properties (TCP) in the vicinity of Yuba County Water Agency's (YCWA or Licensee) Yuba River Development Project (Project).
-In addition to this overview, this section is divided into two parts.
-Section 7.13.2 describes Licensee's results and findings of records searches performed to identify TCPs and Indian Trust Asset (ITA) lands within the Project Vicinity and Ethnohistory in the Project Vicinity is described in Section 7.13.3.
+In addition to this overview, this section is divided into two parts: Section 7.13.2, Background Research, Licensee's results and findings of records searches performed to identify TCPs and Indian Trust Asset (ITA) lands within the Project Vicinity, and Section 7.13.3, Ethnohistory.